 Reliability assessments have shown that reserves projected in PEC's Resource Plan are appropriate for providing an adequate and reliable power supply.
-The Company's Resource Plan reflects capacity margins in the range of approximately 11% to 13%, corresponding to reserve margins of approximately 13% to 15%.
+The Company's Resource Plan reflects capacity margins in the range of approximately 12% to 15%, corresponding to reserve margins of approximately 13% to 18%.
 It should be noted that actual reserves as measured by megawatts of installed capacity continue to increase as load and the size of the system increase.

 The reliability of PEC's generating system has significantly improved over the past several years.
 The addition of smaller and highly reliable CT capacity increments to the company's resource mix improve the reliability and flexibility of the PEC fleet in responding to increased load requirements.
-Since 1996 PEC has added over 3,200 MW of new combustion turbine and combined-cycle capacity to system resources, either through new construction or purchased power contracts.
-Shorter construction lead times for building new combustion turbine and combined-cycle power plants allow greater flexibility to respond to changes in capacity needs and thus reduce exposure to load The Company's Resource Plan includes approximately 1,300 MW of uncertainty. additional new CT and CC capacity by 2010.
+Since 1996, PEC has added almost 3,300 MW of new combustion turbine and combined-cycle capacity to system resources, either through new construction or purchased power contracts.
+Shorter construction lead times for building new combustion turbine and combined-cycle power plants allow greater flexibility to respond to changes in capacity needs and thus reduce exposure to load uncertainty.
+The Company's Resource Plan includes approximately 1,200 MW of additional new CT and CC capacity by 2010.
 Performance of PEC's existing nuclear and fossil fleet has greatly improved over the past few years, which has also significantly contributed to improved system reliability.
-The Company plans to add 71 MW of additional baseload capacity by 2005 as a result of planned modifications to uprate the Brunswick nuclear facilities.
+The Company plans to add 25 MW of additional baseload capacity by 2005 as a result of planned modifications to uprate Brunswick Unit 2.
 All of these factors combine to ensure the Company's ability to provide an adequate and reliable power supply.

-Figure 1 below shows PEC's capacity (MW) and energy (MWh) by fuel type projected for 2003.
-Nuclear and coal generation currently make-up approximately 61% of total capacity resources, yet account for about 88% of total energy requirements.
-Gas and oil generation accounts for about 25% of total supply capacity, yet only 3% of total energy.
+Figure 1 below shows PEC's capacity (MW) and energy (MWh) by fuel type projected for 2004.
+Nuclear and coal generation currently make-up approximately 63% of total capacity resources, yet account for about 91% of total energy requirements.
+Gas and oil generation accounts for about 25% of total supply capacity, yet only 2% of total energy.